json-schema-org/json-schema-spec/jsonschema-core.md

 which this keyword validates successfully when applying its subschema, in ascending order.
 The value MAY be a boolean `true` if the subschema validates successfully when applied to every index of the instance.
-The annotation MUST be present if the instance array or object to which this keyword's schema applies is empty.
+The annotation MUST be present if the instance array to which this keyword's schema applies is empty.

 This annotation affects the behavior of `unevaluatedItems` in the Unevaluated